harrydowning/serl/docs/source/user_guide/lang_config.rst

 ..
 Note::
   The `regex <https://github.com/mrabarnett/mrab-regex>`_ module may only be used with CPython implementations.

-  Run the following two commands in Python's interactive shell to see what implmentation you're using:
+  Run the following two commands in Python's interactive shell to see what implementation you're using:

   .. code-block:: console